 I am Richard V. Hirst.
 I am an office worker based in Manchester and also, improbably, an award-winning writer.
 Hello.

-My latest book is We Were Strangers, an anthology of stories, edited by me, each of which take their title and inspiration from a track on Joy Division's debut album, Unknown Pleasures.
+My latest book is Waiting for the Gift, an anthology of stories, each of which takes its title and inspiration from a track on David Bowie's 1977 album Low.

-I'm also the co-author of The Night Visitors, a novella told entirely via an exchange of emails, and Bus Station: Unbound, a choose-your-own-adventure-style novel set in Preston Bus Station.
+I'm also the co-author of a bunch of spooky novels with Jenn Ashworth: Plunge Hill, The Night Visitors and Bus Station: Unbound, a choose-your-own-adventure-style tale set in Preston Bus Station.

-I'm also one of the founders of Curious Tales, an independent publishing co-operative.
+I'm also one of the people behind Curious Tales, an independent publishing collective.
 Elsewhere, I've had my work published in The Big Issue, Time Out and The Guardian amongst others.

-If you'd like to get in touch with me you can do so by emailing: richardvhirst ['at' symbol] gmail ['dot' icon] com
+If you'd like to get in touch with me you can do so by emailing: email@example.com

 I'm always interested in writing projects, teaching opportunities, public readings and unsettling emails from mysterious strangers.

 Help a struggling down-and-out just about scrape by.